 Today I received an email asking the second most common HOA question I get, namely, “Can the architectural committee reject a change I want to make to my property, when other homeowners previously made the same change?”
 Or sometimes the question is in the broader form of, “Can the architectural committee reject my completely reasonable request?”

+Although this article will deal with decisions (or lack thereof) by the architectural committee, the same reasoning applies the the HOA board of directors and the decisions the directors make.
 As with last week’s article, again the answer to these questions is apparent if you have the proper mindset about the nature of an HOA.

 An HOA is a form of government.
 The reason that HOAs are formed, and the reason that people buy homes in HOAs, is so that there will be an administrative body that keeps the neighborhood looking good, and prevents that weirdo across the street from painting his house purple.
 When you move into an HOA, you agree to live by he laws of the HOA and to subject yourself to future regulations that will be imposed by the Board.